 This is just a simple example.
-In production deployment there are a lot more conditions to consider, and a lot of of confusions rise.
+In production deployment there are a lot more conditions to consider, and a lot of confusions rise.
 Common questions are:

 What if the tap interface queue number is different than the vif queue number?
-What will happen when we have 8 lcores, but one of our VM are running 4 queues in its tap interface?
+What will happen when there are eight lcores but one of our VMs is running four queues in its tap interface?

-will vif0/3 queue0 always be served by lcore0, instead of other lcores? if not, how to determine which vif queue goes to which lcore?
+Will vif0/3 queue0 always be served by lcore0, instead of other lcores?
+If not, how to determine which vif queue goes to which lcore?
 Is there a chance that imbalanced lcores to queue mapping happens, so that some lcores are overloaded and some lcores are relatively idle?